Why Partner With the DDI?

-If you need advice on how to develop a new therapy or how to attract an industry partner, contact us to schedule an advisory meeting.
+If you need advice on how to develop a new therapy or how to attract an industry partner, contact us to schedule a meeting during our monthly consultation hours.

 DDI consulting hours occur the fourth Wednesday of every month from 10 a.m.-Noon at 480 BRT.